 Megan Smith is an undercover SUPERWOMAN!
 Megan is an experienced Executive who was formally the CEO of an NZ-based cancer charity who achieved the introduction of government-funded bowel cancer screening under her leadership.

 A passionate supporter of not-for-profit/charitable sectors she is a rare combination of 'ideas and implementation'.
 Megan is Chair of the St Paul’s Foundation and married to Old Collegian Peter Smith (Clark House 1982-86) and together they have three children; Harry, George and William who attended St Paul’s.

 John Jackson – Foundation Director

 John is the managing partner of a large sheep and beef farming operation in Te Akau.
 He attended Lincoln University, graduating with a Bachelor of Commerce, and Oxford University graduating with a Diploma in Social Studies.
-John is married to Jenny and together they have three children currently attending St Paul’s.
-When weather and time permits John enjoys fishing and free diving off the back of their property.
+John is married to Jenny and together they have three children who have attended St Paul’s including daughter Sarah Jackson who was Head Girl in 2018.
+When weather and time permit John enjoys fishing and free diving off the back of their property.